tmobile/jazz/templates/react-website-template/readme.md

 ## ReactJS website template

-Upload your website content to 'app' folder within this template to get it deployed automatically.
+Upload your website content to the 'app' folder within this template to deploy it automatically.